kwilson21/PS5Tracker/README.md

 If you haven't already, you will need to clone the `kwilson21/PS5Tracker` GitHub repository to your local machine.

-First generate an SSH key:
+First generate an SSH key

 ```bash
 ssh-keygen -t rsa -b 4096